Design and Psychology evolution from Premium to F2P games

 This technique is the most important earning source of many F2P games, as the player remains in the Game Flow also when it is money based, he becomes a Whale, a particular player that spends hundreds or thousands of money into the game.

-This technique is very difficult to insert in the game because the developers have to hide it very well, as when the player recognizes that the game is too much money based, leaves it because it is not fair.Techniques to pass from Skill to Money based:
+This technique is very difficult to insert in the game because the developers have to hide it very well, as when the player recognizes that the game is too much money based, leaves it because it is not fair.Techniques to pass from Skill to Money based:- Gating: specific point in the game in which the player has to spend money to advance.

-• Grinding: force the player to obtain a specific number of resources to advance in the game.
+- Grinding: force the player to obtain a specific number of resources to advance in the game.
 The resources can be bought to speed up the grinding actions.

-• From skill to money in Premium games:
+- From skill to money in Premium games:

 The challenges in the Premium games are proportionate to the skill level of the player and the game never become money based.